 The following life cycle inventory (LCI) parameters specified by the PCR, shown in Table 14 below, are reported in Table 15.
-Note that the impact from modules B1, B3, B5, B6, and B7 are zero and are therefore not displayed in Table 14.
+Note that the impact from modules B1, B3, B5, B6, and B7 are either zero or reported as N/A and are therefore not displayed in Table 15.